kacperbylicki/netguru_recruitment_movie_api_task/README.md

     }
     ```

-    If User is authenticated (and added any movie) You'll get response as:
+    If User is authenticated and added any movie, You'll get response as:

     ```
     {